gpsctl - control the modes of a GNSS receiver

 Generate the packet from any other arguments specified and ship it to standard output instead of the device.
 This switch can be used with the -t option without specifying a device.
 Note: the packet data for a binary prototype will be raw, not ASCII-ized in any way.

 List a table showing which option switches can be applied to which device types, and exit.

-Reset the GPS.
+Reset the GNSS receiver.
 Device port and type must be specified.

-Set the baud rate at which the GPS emits packets.
+Set the baud rate at which the receiver emits packets.

 Force the device type.